-Cancer affected cells and also during chemotherapy, the cells are released into the bloodstream due to an increased turnover rate of cell death.
+Cancer-affected cells and, during chemotherapy, are released into the bloodstream due to an increased turnover rate of cell death.

-If you any of the high uric acid symptoms that are persistent and are spreading to joints, then it is likely that you are suffering from gout or uric acid kidney stones.
+If any of the high uric acid symptoms are persistent and are spreading to joints, then it is likely that you are suffering from gout or uric acid kidney stones.

-The diagnosis is done through blood tests and X-ray examinations.
+The diagnosis is made through blood tests and X-ray examinations.
 The most appropriate method is to extract the fluid from the joints and examine the crystals under the microscope.

-In certain cases, the uric acid crystals get deposited in the kidneys, small stones pass through urine but big stones can block the urinary tract.
+In some instances, the uric acid crystals get deposited in the kidneys, small stones pass through urine, but big stones can block the urinary tract.

-It is important to identify the exact cause of the high uric acid concentrations; NSAIDs have been very useful in controlling the pain and inflammation.
+It is essential to identify the exact cause of the high uric acid concentrations; NSAIDs have helped control pain and inflammation.

-Apart from allopathic medicines, the high uric acid concentrations can be controlled with herbal and ayurvedic medicines too.
+Apart from allopathic medicines, high uric acid concentrations can be controlled with herbal and ayurvedic medicines.
 Occult a good physician and avoid self-medications.

-✔ Keep yourself hydrated, drink about 10 glasses of water to allow easy elimination of uric acid in urine.
+✔ Keep yourself hydrated; drink about 10 glasses of water to eliminate uric acid in urine quickly.
 This prevents the formation of uric acid crystals in the body

-✔ Diet also plays a major role in maintaining uric acid levels in the body.
-Purine-rich diet anchovies, sardines, gravy, liver, organ meat, seafood (Scallops, crab, shrimp), brewer’s yeast and other yeast supplements, etc increase blood uric acid and should be avoided in people who are at risk of developing gout.
+✔ Diet also plays a significant role in maintaining uric acid levels in the body.
+Purine-rich diet anchovies, sardines, gravy, liver, organ meat, seafood (Scallops, crab, shrimp), brewer’s yeast and other yeast supplements, etc., increase blood uric acid should be avoided in people who are at risk of developing gout.

 ✔ The purine-rich diet increases uric acid and also the risk of gout attacks.

-✔ Nicotinic acid, a form of niacin can increase uric acid concentration in the blood and puts you at risk of developing gout.
+✔ Nicotinic acid, a form of niacin, can increase uric acid concentration in the blood and puts you at risk of developing gout.
 Niacin is prescribed to lower bad cholesterol and reduces the risk of a heart attack in such patients.
-It is important to monitor blood uric acid levels when on a niacin prescription.
+It is essential to monitor blood uric acid levels when on a niacin prescription.

 ✔ During pain, attacks keep your limbs in the upward position